An appointing authority may discipline an employee for reasons related to the employee’s performance including, but not limited to:

 The disciplinary procedure for performance-related reasons is outlined in COMAR 17.04.05.03, and closely parallels the provisions of SPP § 11-106.
-The MOU has also added additional requirements.
+The MOUs also have additional requirements.
 Before imposing discipline for performance-related reasons, the appointing authority shall:

 (1) Investigate the employee’s performance, including the most recent performance appraisal;

 (2) Notify the employee in writing of the deficiency, and provide an explanation of the employer’s position.
 The written notice must include specific instances of unacceptable behavior on which the proposed action is based, the performance standards or behavioral elements involved in each specification of unacceptable performance, and a description of the efforts made by the employer to assist the employee in improving performance;